 If it’s larger, this will require uploading via SFTP and importing via the command line.

-Open up phpMyAdmin by clicking the database icon next to your website.
+Open up PHPMyAdmin by clicking the database icon next to your website.

-Click through to your database like you did in step 2, and then scroll to the bottom and check the “Check all” box.
+Click through to your database as you did in step 2, and then scroll to the bottom and check the “Check all” box.
 Before we import our database, we need to drop all of the existing tables for this new installation.

 Open the dropdown to the right of the checkbox and select “drop“.